jjthomas/rule_engine/README.md

 value for all rows with Price in first bucket and the average value for all rows with Department=Shoes.
 The same `z_thresh` and `count_thresh` from the 1D stats are used for the 2D stats.

+String, int, and double columns are supported.
+String columns with cardinality up to 100 will be considered.
+Int/double columns with cardinality up to 50 will be left as is, while such columns with greater cardinality will be discretized into 15 buckets of equal size, plus a separate bucket for nulls.
+The metric column must be int or double.
+If it has cardinality above 50, it will be discretized the same way as other columns.
+If not, it is expected to have values in the range [0, 256), and will be floored to int type if it is double.

 ## Installation
 Install pandas and pyarrow (python3).
 We recommend installing these